BUSSINES TERMS POLICY

-The Purchaser acknowledges that GD and the Purchaser need necessarily not enter into the agreement, especially if the goods are ordered by the Purchaser for a price mistakenly quoted on the website due to the internal GD system error of which the Purchaser is informed by GD.
+The Purchaser acknowledges that GDM and the Purchaser need necessarily not enter into the agreement, especially if the goods are ordered by the Purchaser for a price mistakenly quoted on the website due to the internal GDM system error of which the Purchaser is informed by GDM.

 GD reserves the right to declare the purchase agreement void in case of misused personal data, misused payment card, etc. or with reference to the intervention of an administrative or court authority of which the Purchaser is informed by GD.
 The Purchaser acknowledges that the purchase price cannot be entered into as valid in the aforementioned cases.

 The price is stated on the order and in the text message confirming that the order has been placed.
 Orders can be placed as follows:

 a. in the e-shop operated by GDM (e-shop); or